University Fact Sheet

 Point Park is a dynamic, urban university with a strong liberal arts tradition.
-Located in the heart of Downtown Pittsburgh, Point Park enrolls approximately 4,000 full- and part-time students in 77 undergraduate programs,17 master's programs and three doctoral programs offered through its School of Arts and Sciences, Rowland School of Business, School of Education, School of Communication, Conservatory of Performing Arts and Community Engagement.
-Its students represent 48 states and 34 countries.
+Located in the heart of Downtown Pittsburgh, Point Park enrolls approximately 3,300 full- and part-time students in more than 100 undergraduate, master's, doctoral and certificate programs offered through its School of Arts and Sciences, Rowland School of Business, School of Education, School of Communication and Conservatory of Performing Arts.
+Its students represent 47 states/territories and 37 countries.

-20 percent of our undergraduates are non-traditional (25 years old or older)
+12 percent of our undergraduates are nontraditional (25 years old or older)

-84 percent of our graduate students are non-traditional age (25 years old or older)
+85 percent of our graduate students are nontraditional age (25 years old or older)